jimbozhang/xares/README.md

 X-ARES: eXtensive Audio Representation and Evaluation Suite

+This project is still in the early stage of development.
+The first release is expected to be at August 31, 2024.

 ## Introduction

 X-ARES is a toolkit for training, evaluating, and exporting audio encoders for various audio tasks.
 It is heavily inspired by the [HEAR benchmark](https://hearbenchmark.com/), but offers faster performance, greater flexibility, and enhanced extensibility.